Showing posts with label Capless. Show all posts

 The Brazilian engraving is fainter than the Japanese.
 Note also the old Pilot logo --with the L underlining the O-- on the Brazilian nib.

-– The central ring on these Capless are different.
-It is a groove on the Japanese pen, and is flat on the Brazilian unit.
+– The central rings on these Capless are different.
+It is a groove on the Japanese pen, and it is flat on the Brazilian.

 The very different central ring.
 Brazilian on top, Japanese on bottom.